-- Risk Management
+- Risk Management - Compliance

-- Compliance

-- Anti-Money Laundering

-- Data Protection

 Risk Management deals with overseeing and advising the Board of Directors on the risk management system and its appropriateness for CLCU.
 It also sets the tolerance levels in relation to risk and keeping any risks within this level.
-It assesses the risk register annually, which details all risks that we are exposed to.
-It receives reports monthly from the risk management officer who measures and tests all aspects of CLCU.
+It reviews and updates the risk register annually, which details all risks that we are exposed to.
+It receives reports from the risk management officer who measures and tests all aspects of CLCU.
 I am pleased to say that CLCU does not currently overly expose itself to any significant risks, and when any risks have been identified during the year, they have been mitigated or dealt with efficiently.
-We have embedded the risk management culture across our branch network in a short space of time, which is a good sign for the future.
+A Risk Management culture is also well embedded across our branch network since our mergers which is testament to everyone involved.

-This committee also is responsible for overseeing and advising the Board on the compliance programme, in conjunction with the compliance officer, to ensure CLCU remains on track to sign its compliance statement to the Registrar of Credit Unions at year end.
+This committee is also responsible for overseeing and advising the Board on the compliance programme, in conjunction with the compliance officer, to ensure CLCU remains on track to sign its compliance statement to the Registrar of Credit Unions at year end.
 The compliance function carries out testing in relation to compliance with policy, procedures, best practice and legislation.
-There were no material matters reported to the committee during 2018.
+There were no material matters reported to the committee during the 2018/19 financial year.